This guide is constantly updated.

 applicable items and sign the form.

-- The checklists are NOT to be used as a style guide for formatting purposes.
-They are used to insure that you have followed specific Graduate School requirements,
+The checklists are NOT to be used as a style guide for formatting purposes.
+They are used to ensure that you have followed specific Graduate School requirements,

 in addition to what is required in your style manual or refereed journal.